JulienRobberechts/nodejs-test-double-guide/readme.md

   - [Conclusion](#conclusion)
   - [References](#references)

-## 1. introduction

-### Are you mocking me?
+## 1. Are you mocking me?

-== Vocabulary ==

-Mock = test double in fact.

-== Crap:
-Mocking your dependencies in order to test it is not so easy.
-You need to make some choices about:
+My goal in this guide is to go from theory to practice about tests double in Node.JS.
+I'll try to cover those questions:

-1. How you should organize your production code to make it easy to mock.
+- How you should organize your production code to make it easy to test double.
-2. Choose what you want to mock.
+- Choose the best way to test double your code.
-3. Choose the mocking library should I use?
+- Choose the right library to do it.
-4. Integrate the mocking tool in your solution

-### Scope

-My goal in this document is to answer to the most general question we can have when we want to create some tests double in Node.JS and have a code example for each framework.

-### Vocabulary

-### General definition
+### Stop talking about mock

 Mock is sometimes used to refer to all type of **test doubles**, but in fact **mock** is just one type of test doubles.
+It's why I'll try to use '*test double*' and not '*mock*' in this guide (as a noun and as a verb).

 Definition of Test doubles (from Wikipedia):